 But, never before in the history of mankind’s battle with cancer has so much progress been made.
 Critical findings in recent years – including many funded by the National Brain Tumor Society – have positioned the field of pediatric brain tumors to enter a new era in treatment and survival.
 Among the most transformational of these findings was clear evidence that pediatric high-grade gliomas are biologically and molecularly distinct and separate from their adult counter-parts.
 These findings allow scientists to break from the norm of the past decades, and catalyze them to develop pediatric-specific treatments that finally move us away from using adult therapies on children, a strategy that simply has not worked.

-In 2009, NBTS – the largest non-profit funder of brain tumor research in the country – recognized the scientific opportunity to make a difference for patients and families, and committed one-third of its research funding to pediatrics.
-Since then, NBTS has built a track-record of success, playing a critical role in funding many of the field’s crucial findings that have brought us to the threshold of a new era in 2016.
-From that strong foundation, we have launched the Defeat Pediatric Brain Tumors Research Collaborative.
+NBTS has built a track-record of success, playing a critical role in funding many of the field’s crucial findings that have brought us to the threshold of a new era in 2016.
+From that strong foundation, we have launched the Defeat Pediatric Brain Tumors Research Collaborative program.

-The Defeat Pediatric Brain Tumor Research Collaborative approach is beneficial because it:
+The Defeat Pediatric Brain Tumors approach is beneficial because it:

 - Was not built in a vacuum: the effort is based on inputfrom all key stakeholders – researchers, industry,government, and nonprofits/advocates – to determinethe real barriers to getting to more new treatments

 - Is the only effort in this field that is ambitious enoughto tackle the challenges via an end-to-end approach,from basic science to the clinic, including powerfulinternational collaborations and integrating withleading clinical trial consortium, the Pacific PediatricNeuro-Oncology Consortium (PNOC)